-- GCSE and A level pass rates and percentage of 9-4 passes (see above) - Staff retention and turnover rates the Academy Trust is pleased to report that it has retained 81% of staff for the forthcoming year.
-Staff retention from 2018 to 2019 was 81% - Student attendance rates due to COVID 19 and school closure followed by minimal opening, the Government did not publish national statistics for comparison.
-For the two previous years, school attendance was 96% which was above the national average.
-The school's management information system, SIMS, records attendance for the year ended 31st August 2020 as 95%.
+- GCSE and A level pass rates and percentage of 9-4 passes (see above) - Staff retention and turnover rates the Academy Trust is pleased to report that it has improved this to 90% of staff for the forthcoming year.
+Staff retention from 2019 to 2020 was 81% - Student attendance rates due to COVID 19 and school closure the Government did not publish national statistics for comparison.
+For previous years, school attendance was 96% which was above the national average.
+The school's management information system, SIMS, records attendance for the disrupted school year ended 31st August 2021 as 94%.